muratk3n/thirdwave/en/tweets/2019/week49.md

 "Being in the moment" is okay as a temporary coping mechanism, but the larger issue is the modern structures unsuitable for our needs.
-If the entire structure is pushing one to prepare for future, there is only so much "being in the moment" u can do.
+If the entire structure is pushing one into a frantic future preperation, there is only so much "being in the moment" u can do.

 *2019-12-3 19:55:50*